ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 In general, reports cannot be aggregated until the Collector specifies an aggregation parameter.
-However, in some situations it is possible to begin aggregation as soon as reports arrive.
-For example, Prio3 has just one valid aggregation parameter (the empty string).
+However, in some situations it is possible to begin aggregation before a collection request arrives.
+For example, Prio3 has just one valid aggregation parameter (the empty string); or, perhaps the relevant aggregation parameter can be determined in a deployment-specific way.
+In these cases, aggregation can begin as soon as the Leader is willing to discard any further incoming reports for the time window being aggregated over.

 An aggregation job can be thought of as having three phases: